 A leaky roof can be a minor problem that can blow up into a full-blown disaster fast.
-Always call a qualified roofing expert in the Longview area at first sight of an interior stain on your home.
+Always call a qualified roofing expert in the Louisiana area at first sight of an interior stain on your home.

 Roof Leaks and Moisture

 When hearing the term “leaky roof,” many people conjure up images of heavy rainfall splashing through visible holes in a roof.
 This dramatic scene, however, is seen more often on Hollywood screens than in real households.
 In fact, a roof leak may not be obvious at first glance by an untrained individual.
 Some signs that a roof may have a leak that homeowners can easily spot include the appearance of mold or algae on the roof, discolored spots on the roof or ceiling, and an overly hot attic, as well as missing or misshapen shingles.
 Of course, homeowners should also be concerned about more obvious signs, such as excessive moisture, holes, or dripping water found on ceilings or walls.
 If any of these signs or other indications that point towards roof repair are spotted, homeowners should contact a qualified, professional roofing contractor to have the roof evaluated for a leak.